projectara/greybus-spec/source/module_interface_lifecycles.rst

    If the sub-sequence fails, this procedure has failed.
 The results are undefined.

-4. The AP shall initiate a :ref:`svc-connection-create` to establish a new Control Connection to the Interface.
+4. The sequence to establish a Control Connection to the Interface described in :ref:`lifecycles_control_establishment` shall be followed.

-   The intf1_id and cport1_id fields in the request payload shall respectively equal ap_interface_id and ap_cport_id.
-The intf2_id and cport2_id fields in the request payload shall respectively equal interface_id and zero.

-   The tc field in the request payload shall equal zero.
-The :ref:`flags field <svc-connection-create-flags>` in the request payload shall equal 0x7 (E2EFC | CSD_N | CSV_N).

-   If this Operation fails, this procedure has failed.
+   If the sequence fails, this procedure has failed.
 The results are undefined.

 5. The AP shall exchange a :ref:`control-get-manifest-size` via the